IgorVaryvoda/new-varyvoda.com/content/posts/help-ukraine.md

 ## For developers
 You can make a difference.
-Check out these cool tools that you can use on your websites, github repos etc. to reach a wide audience:
+Check out these cool tools that you can use on your websites, github repos etc. to show your support for Ukraine:
 - [Resources for developers](https://www.uahelp.me/help/#for-developers)

 ## Other great 'mega lists'